-We are committed to fostering a work environment where open, honest communications are the expectation, not the exception.
-We encourage our employees to approach their supervisor or management in instances where they believe violations of policies or standards may have occurred, including in relation to trafficking or slavery issues.
+For colleagues, we are committed to fostering a work environment where open, honest communications are the expectation, not the exception.
+We encourage our employees to approach their supervisor or other management in instances where they believe violations of policies or standards may have occurred, including in relation to trafficking or slavery issues.
 We also encourage them to ask if they require guidance about any of our policies and procedures.

-In situations where our employees or any third-party prefers to place a report in confidence, we provide access to an independent Compliance/Speaking-Up Helpline, hosted by a third-party provider.
-This Compliance/Speaking-Up Helpline is available via our internal and external websites.
+We encourage all our stakeholders to 'speak up', in situations where either employees or any thirdparty prefers to place a report in confidence.
+We provide access to an independent Compliance Helpline, hosted by a third- party provider.
+This Compliance Helpline is available internally and on our website.
 Where there may be restrictions on confidential or anonymous employee reporting, employees are also directed to an internal confidential Convatec resource to help review and resolve any reports of concern.
 This would include issues relating to trafficking and slavery.